Adaptive Sampling for Minimax Fair Classification: Introduction

-Our work is motivated by the following scenario: suppose we have to learn a common ML model for performing a task (e.g.,~loan approval) for inputs belonging to different groups based on protected attributes, such as race or gender.
-Depending upon the distribution of input-label pairs from different groups, the given task may be statistically harder for some groups and easier for others.
-Our goal is to ensure that the eventual ML model has equal (or comparable) predictive accuracy over all groups.
-One approach for this might be to train separate classifiers for each group.
+Our work is motivated by the following scenario: suppose we have to learn a ML model for performing a task (e.g.,~loan approval) for inputs belonging to different groups based on protected attributes, such as race or gender.
+Depending upon the distribution of input-label pairs from different groups, the given task may be statistically harder for some groups.
+Our goal is to ensure that the eventual ML model has optimal predictive accuracy for the worst-off group.
+We show that, under certain technical conditions, this results in a model with comparable predictive accuracy over all groups.
+One approach for this would be to train separate classifiers for each group.
 However, this is often not possible as the group-membership information may not be available at the deployment time, or it may be forbidden by law to explicitly use the protected characteristics as an input in the prediction process~\citep[\S~1]{lipton2017does}.
-Hence to ensure equal accuracy, the training set must have a higher proportion of samples from the \emph{harder} groups and fewer from the \emph{easier} ones.
-Since the identity of the hard or easy groups are not known apriori, we consider this problem in an \emph{active setting}, where a learner has to incrementally construct a training set by drawing samples one at a time (or a batch at a time) from different groups.
-Towards this goal, we propose and analyze an adaptive sampling scheme based on the principle of \emph{optimism}, used in bandits literature (e.g.,~\citealt{auer2002finite}), that detects the \emph{harder} groups and populates the training set with more samples from such groups in an adaptive manner.
-We formally describe the problem in Section~\ref{sec:problem-formulation}.
+To ensure having a higher proportion of samples from the \emph{harder} groups without knowing the identity of the hard or easy groups apriori, we consider this problem in an \emph{active setting}, where a learner has to incrementally construct a training set by drawing samples one at a time (or a batch at a time) from different groups.
+Towards this goal, we propose and analyze an adaptive sampling scheme based on the principle of \emph{optimism}, used in bandits literature (e.g.,~\citealt{auer2002finite}), that detects the \emph{harder} groups and populates the training set with more samples from them in an adaptive manner.
+We also wish to note that bias in ML has multi-faceted origins and that our work here addresses dataset construction and cannot account for bias introduced by model selection, the underlying data distribution, or other sources as discussed in~\citet{hooker21},~\citet{Suresh19}.
+We also endeavor to ensure \emph{minimax} fairness, but in some contexts another notion of fairness, such as those mentioned above, may be more appropriate or equitable.
+In general, application of our algorithm is not a guarantee that the resulting model is wholly without bias.

-An important design choice for the learner in this problem is the notion used to quantify \emph{fairness}.
-The practical meaning of the term fairness is often context and problem dependent, and hence, formally defining a fairness metric which works in all cases is a challenging task.
-As a result, a large number of fairness measures have been introduced in the literature.
-Some of the important ones include demographic parity~\citep{zemel2013learning}, equal odds, equal opportunity~\citep{hardt2016equality}, individual fairness~\citep{dwork2012fairness}, and minimax fairness~\citep{feldman2015certifying}.
-In this paper, we primarily focus on the notion of {\em minimax fairness} in terms of the predictive loss.